microsoft/presidio/docs/analyzer/adding_recognizers.md

 titles_recognizer.analyze(text="Mr. Schmidt",entities="TITLE")
 ```

-Adding to the list of recognizers:
+Adding it to the list of recognizers:

 ```python
 from presidio_analyzer import AnalyzerEngine, RecognizerRegistry